Norton, County Durham: Geography

+Demographics

 St Mary's Church

 St Mary the Virgin, the ancient parish church that stands on the village green, is the only cruciform Anglo-Saxon church in northern England.
 Its crossing tower with eight triangular head windows has a battlemented top of later date, and there is a 14th-century effigy of a knight in chainmail.
 Residing under the church floor there is claimed to be an escape tunnel used by the Saxons and priests when in danger, though it is more probably a drainage culvert.
 The tunnel leads under the church floor and Norton Green, eventually surfacing in the Albany housing estate.
 The church floor was recently renovated and Saxon remains and artefacts were discovered in the tunnel entrance.
-St Mary's was until the Reformation a Catholic Church – which is true of all English churches pre-dating the Reformation.
+St Mary's was until the Reformation a Catholic church – which is true of all English churches pre-dating the Reformation.

 The grave of John Walker, the inventor of friction matches, is located in the churchyard.

 Norton's Catholic population now worship at St Joseph's in Darlington Lane.
 The church opened in 1933 and is part of the St Hilda Partnership within the Hexham and Newcastle Diocese.